Playground relationships - Part II

 Oh.
 MY.
 God.

 Again - I had a perfect out.
 That's three - I'm focused on money, I'm not sure what I want, and I'm stuck on someone else.
-All perfectly good outs that
+All perfectly good outs that would should have ended the conversation.

 Instead I answered a question I'd been avoiding - about why I thought he lacked confidence, maturity or self-awareness (I'd already agreed he does have compassion).